dhgutman/dhgutman.github.io/_pages/about.md

 News
 ======

+### 23/9/01 - Move to Department of Industrial and Systems Engineering at Texas A&M University

+I have moved across the great state of Texas to the Department of Industrial and Systems Engineering at Texas A&M University.
+I am immensely grateful for my time at Texas Tech University and look forward to this new chapter.

 ### 23/2/01 - 2023 NSF CAREER Award

-I have been granted an National Science Foundation (NSF) CAREER award for my proposal, "CAREER: Fast Algorithms for Riemannian Optimization", by the Algorithmic Foundations program at NSF
+I have been granted an National Science Foundation (NSF) CAREER award for my proposal, "CAREER: Fast Algorithms for Riemannian Optimization", by the Algorithmic Foundations program at NSF.

 ### 22/9/01 - 2022 INFORMS Young Researchers Prize